Jamil al-Assad: Personal life

 His sons are Mundhir (born 1961) and Fawaz (born 1962).
-One of his daughter married to Yarob Kanaan, a son of Ghazi Kanaan.
+One of his daughters married to Yarob Kanaan, a son of Ghazi Kanaan.

 His eldest son, Mundhir, was arrested in 2005 at the Beirut Airport while entering Lebanon.
 He was reported to have been involved in arms smuggling to the Iraqi insurgents.
 In 2011, the EU placed sanctions on him for "being involved with the Shabbiha militia in the repression of protestors during the Syrian Civil War".
 The same sanctions were also placed on Fawaz Assad in 2011 by the European Union for "his involvement with the Shabbiha militia in the repression of protesters during the Syrian Civil War".

 Death

-Jamil al-Assad died on 15 December 2004 at age 70 at a French hospital where he had been treated for about a month.
+Jamil al-Assad died on 15 December 2004 at age 72 at a French hospital where he had been treated for about a month.